asmaloney/gactar/README.md

 ### Special Chunks

-User-defined chunks must not begin with '\_' - these are reserved for internal use.
+User-defined chunks must not begin with '\_' or be named `goal`, `retrieval`, or `memory` - these are reserved for internal use.
 Currently there is one internal chunk - _\_status_ - which is used to check the status of buffers and memory.
-They also cannot be named `goal`, `retrieval`, or `memory`.

 It is used in a `match` as follows: